3dlg-hcvc/hsm/hsm_core/scene_motif/README.md

 # Scene Motif Module

-Self-contained motif generation, processing, and spatial optimization for HSM.
+Scene motif generation, processing, and spatial optimization for HSM.
 Some code adapted from SceneMotifCoder (SMC).

 ## File Structure